How to run faster

 Burning fat as fuel has this function, it decreases lactate formation and speeds its removal.

-Higher intensity running delays the onset of lactic acid accumulation and teaches you to use more of it as fuel, rather than the other way around.
+Higher intensity running delays the onset of lactic acid accumulation.
+Furthermore, it teaches you to use more of it as fuel, rather than the other way around.

-Well, it only takes about 30 minutes for lactic acid levels to get back to normal levels once you stop exercising so there are not long-term effects from lactic acid.
+Well, it only takes about 30 minutes for lactic acid levels to get back to normal levels.
+So, once you stop exercising lactic acid levels lower.

-The main side effect that comes from not being able to use lactic acid effectively as a fuel is you simply are forced to slow down.
+The main side effect that comes from not being able to use lactic acid effectively?
+We are forced to slow down.

-The only way to become more effective in using lactic acid is by doing intervals at speeds exceeding your goal race pace and higher focus on your goal race pace.
+The only way to become more effective in using lactic acid is by doing intervals.
+What is the best pace?
+Your focus should be on speeds exceeding your goal race pace.

-You want to also pay closer attention to implementing long runs at speeds closer to your anaerobic lactate threshold.
+You want to implement long runs at speeds closer to your anaerobic lactate threshold.

-You want to use fat and lactic acid to your benefit and conserve carbohydrate when you need it the most, that could be the last mile of a 5K, last 6 miles of a marathon or when you have to sprint at the end of a race.
+You want to use fat and lactic acid to your benefit and conserve carbohydrate.
+The key is to be able to sprint at the end of your race.

 Researchers found that athletes working at 120 to 140 percent above their lactate threshold three times a week for five weeks showed an increase in their ability to counter hydrogen ions from building up in their blood streams.